sunflowerit/waftlib/README.md

 ## What does it do

+- Build `.venv-odoo` virtual environment with Python version in `config/.python-odoo-version` using `pyenv` for Odoo code.
-- Install the Python version in `.python-version` using `pyenv`
+- Build `.venv-waft` virtual environment with Python version in `config/.python-waft-version` using `pyenv` for some waft tools.
+- Install Python dependencies from `requirements-odoo-install-default.txt` in `.venv-odoo` virtual environment.
-- Install Python dependencies from `requirements.txt` in a virtual environment in `.venv`
+- Install Python dependencies from `requirements-waft-install-default.txt` in `.venv-waft` virtual environment.
-- Use `gitaggregrator` to collect Odoo modules from different `git` repositories and branches as defined in `repos.yaml` in `custom/src/XXX/YYY` folders
+- Use `gitaggregrator` to collect Odoo modules from different `git` repositories and branches as defined in `config/odoo-code.yaml`.
-- Select some modules and not others (addons.yaml)
+- Select some modules and not others that defined in `config/addons.yaml`.
-- Generate the Odoo config file in `auto/odoo.conf`
+- Generate the Odoo config file in `.ignore/auto/odoo.conf`
-- Offer some handy scripts to do things: `./upgrade`, `./install`, `./shell`, `waftlib/bin/reset-password`, ...
+- Offer some handy scripts in `scripts/`.

 ## What it does not do (or: prerequisites)